devonorourke/tidybug/docs/sequence_and_diversity_analyses.md

 # Overview
-Sequence data filtered as described in the [sequence_filtering.md](https://github.com/devonorourke/tidybug/blob/master/docs/sequence_filtering.md) document was imported for all diversity estimate.
+Sequence data was obtained and filtered as described in the [sequence_filtering.md](https://github.com/devonorourke/tidybug/blob/master/docs/sequence_filtering.md) document.
+As explained at the end of that document, the [sequence_filtering.R script](https://github.com/devonorourke/tidybug/blob/master/scripts/R_scripts/1_sequence_filtering.R) was applied to create a master file containing the necessary data structures for the relevant denoising comparisons and diversity estimates - this is the `all.filtmethods.df.csv.gz` file available in [this directory of the GitHub repo](https://github.com/devonorourke/tidybug/raw/master/data/text_tables).

+We imported the `all.filtmethods.df.csv.gz` file into a new R script to generate Figure 1 applying the  imported for all diversity estimate.
 We were interested in evaluating alpha and beta diversity estimates for mock community and guano data.
 The descriptions below briefly describe the R scripts used to achieve the specific plots and tables used in the manuscript.

 ## Alpha diversity
 Scripts used to generate the associated figures and datasets for mock community analyses: